rich98/Lunar_Landing/README.md

-# STEM Series Apollo 11 Lunar Module Descent Simulation
+# STEM Series: Apollo 11 Lunar Module Descent Simulation

 This Python script simulates the descent of the Apollo 11 Lunar Module to the moon's surface.
 It's a great example of how coding and STEM (Science, Technology, Engineering, Mathematics) come together!